Graves-Aedan/SUPERFirstPerson/README.md

 FAQ:
   1. Q: Why a Mega class? this is C#!

-      A: Having mutiplle C# files for every feature can be annoying or even daunting for beginners.
-It certaintly comes with it's own downfalls, but I like to think the pros out weight the cons.
+      A: Having multiple C# files/Components across the settup can be annoying or even daunting for beginners.
+It certainly comes with it's own downfalls, but I like to think the pros out weight the cons.

   2. Q: 3rd person animations when?